weiribao/flow-go/crypto/README.md

 ### Hashing and Message Authentication Code:

 `crypto/hash` provides the hashing and MAC algorithms required for Flow.
-All algorithm implement the generic interface `Hasher`.
+All algorithms implement the generic interface `Hasher`.
 All digests are of the generic type `Hash`.

-*Hashing* :
+Hashing :
- * Sha3: 256 and 384 output size
+ * SHA3: 256 and 384 output size
- * Sha2: 256 and 384 output size
+ * SHA2: 256 and 384 output size

-*MAC* :
+MAC :
  * KMAC: 128 variant

 ### Signature schemes